EPCCed/2026-03-02-Fortran-intro/_episodes/14-namelists.md

 ## Reading a namelist

-A common usecase for `namelists` is to specify parameters for a program at runtime, for example a simulation code might read its configuration from a `namelist`
+A common usecase for namelists is to specify parameters for a program at runtime.
+For example a simulation code might read its configuration from a namelist called `run` as follows:
 ```
 &run
 name = "TGV" !
 Case name